AusTrakka/austrakka-docs/docs/CLI/CLI-metadata-upload.md

 ```
 This will give an error if any Seq_IDs in the metadata file do not already exist in the database.

-To performa a validation in update mode, run
+To perform a validation in update mode, run
 ```
 austrakka metadata validate --is-update --proforma <proforma-abbreviation> --owner <org-abbreviation> <metadata-file>
 ```